KY-001 Temperature sensor (DS18B20)

 GND [Pin 6] | GND |

-In order for the Raspberry Pi to communicate with the One-Wire bus, it must first be activated.
-For this, the file "/boot/config.txt" must be edited.
-Therefore open the file with the following command:
+To enable the Raspberry Pi to communicate with the DS18B20 sensor via the one-wire bus, it must first be activated.
+To do this, enter the following command:

 sudo reboot

-Now you can apply the following example.
-Here a console output is generated as soon as a signal is detected.
+You can now use the following example.
+A console output is generated as soon as a signal is detected.

 import glob